Liechtenstein Collections Logo

 Bust of Anima Dannata

-Massimiliano Soldani-Benzi, to Gian Lorenzo Bernini
+Massimiliano Soldani-Benzi, after Gian Lorenzo Bernini

 1705-07